Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 become truly self-supporting.
 Altruism,

-unconditional life, and undeserved transfers are the order of the day within
+unconditional love, and undeserved transfers are the order of the day within

-to become responsible adults are among the most important in most people’s
+teaching children to become responsible adults are among the most important in

-do in raising children well or badly is much more significant in affecting the
+people, what they do in raising children well or badly is much more significant

-life-and-death decisions on a daily basis, turn people into narrow specialists;
+for others on a daily basis, turn people into narrow specialists; good children

-good children rearing and married life use much more of the whole person’s
+rearing and married life use much more of the whole person’s capabilities and

-expense of work, such as portrayed in “Death of a Salesman” and “The Man in the
+work, such as portrayed in “Death of a Salesman” and “The Man in the Gray

-Gray Flannel Suit,” receive no attention in Rand’s work.
-Ironically for a female writer, she puts
+Flannel Suit,” receive no attention in Rand’s work.
+Ironically for a female writer, she puts forth a male-oriented

 In conclusion, Christians